 - Walking Shoes: Since much of a trip to Singapore will involve walking around the city, picking up a pair of comfortable casual walking shoes is the way to go.
 I personally love the casual look and comfort of Sketchers Men’s Go Walk 3 Walking Shoes and Sketchers Women’s Go Walk 3 Walking Shoes.

-- Sandals: If you’re hoping to spend some time on Singapore’s beaches, be sure to pack a pair of comfy lightweight sandals along with your regular shoes.
+- Sandals: If you’re hoping to spend some time on Singapore’s best beaches, be sure to pack a pair of comfy lightweight sandals along with your regular shoes.

 - Socks: Singapore’s hot weather means that you’d be better of packing some high-performance, lightweight, moisture-wicking socks over your typical store brands.
 The REI Co-op Coolmax Ultralight Hiking Quarter Socks are a fantastic choice.